chrisli30/RIL-DOCS/Smart Contract Development/Developing Smart Contracts in RSK.md

 ```

-The transaction generated a receipt.
+The transaction generates a receipt.
 This is the answer the blockchain generates to a transaction.

-4. To check that it was executed, we can run step 2. and see that the storage changed.
+4. To confirm that it was executed, we can run Step 2 again and see that the storage has changed.

-#### 8.Smart contract on RSK
+#### 8. Smart contract on RSK

 * Get an RSK account
-  * To create our wallet we are going to use this web app: https://iancoleman.io/bip39/. **This may not be used for any 'real' wallet, it's not a secure way to generate a private key!.** We are going to use it just for learning the basics.
+  * To create our wallet we are going to use this web app: https://iancoleman.io/bip39/. **This may not be used for any 'real' wallet; it's not a secure way to generate a private key!** We are going to use it just for learning the basics.

     > 1. In the 'Generate a random mnemonic' field, we select 12 words and generate it.
-    > 2. Then tap in 'Generate'.
+    > 2. Then tap on 'Generate'.
-    > 3. The result appears in BIP39 mnemonic field, they should be 12 random words like the words in the image:
+    > 3. The result appears in the BIP39 Mnemonic field.
+They should be 12 random words like the words in the image:
 <div style="text-align:center"><img style="margin:0 auto" src="https://files.readme.io/3670eb8-truffle-12.png"></div>

 * Connect Truffle to RSK public node